Referendum, www.ch.ch.

 1848-1891

-The Constitution of 12 September 1848, the basis of present-day Switzerland, only included the obligatory referendum (obligatorisches Referendum).
+The Constitution of 12 September 1848, the constitutional fundament of present-day Switzerland, only included the obligatory referendum (obligatorisches Referendum).
 However, the optional referendum (Fakultatives Referendum) already existed in several cantons.

-More and more cantons followed this example (Aargau, Solothurn, Graubünden, Thurgau, Zurich and in 1869, even Bern) because it worked well.
+Because it worked well, more cantons followed this example (Aargau, Solothurn, Graubünden, Thurgau, Zurich and, in 1869, even Bern).
 The construction of railways, conflicting interests between railway barons and landowners, and unrest in cities accelerated this process.

 There have always been opponents to the referendum with the same arguments as nowadays: the people have insufficient insight, it undermines representative parliamentary democracy, and the elite knows what is good for the country.